djl/vvv/README.markdown

   If this file exists, and is executable, this will be executed just before the environment is deleted.

-  Arguments passed at the path to the new environment directory and any extra arguments passed to the `vvv create` command.
+  Arguments passed are the path to the new environment directory and any extra arguments passed to the `vvv delete` command.

 Templates are just shell scripts sourced when an environment is